-A. At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice of Annual Meeting of Stockholders accompanying this proxy statement, including (i) the election of eight directors for a term of one year, (ii) amend the Amended and Restated Certificate of Incorporation of the Company, as amended (the "Certificate of Incorporation") to increase the number of authorized shares of the Company's Common Stock, (iii) amend the Certificate of Incorporation to increase the frequency of the dividend payment on the Company's Series A Preferred Stock from quarterly to monthly, (iv) amend the Company's 2013 Stock Incentive Plan to increase the number of shares of the Company's Common Stock issuable thereunder, (v) ratifying the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2020, and (vi) transacting any other business that may properly come before the 2020 Annual Meeting or any adjournment thereof.
+A. At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice of Annual Meeting of Stockholders accompanying this proxy statement, including (i) electing eight directors for a term of one year, (ii) amending the Amended and Restated Certificate of Incorporation of the Company, as amended (the "Certificate of Incorporation") to increase the number of authorized shares of the Company's Common Stock, (iii) ratifying the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021, and (iv) transacting any other business that may properly come before the 2021 Annual Meeting or any adjournment thereof.